Ibadetegashi/Event-Management-System/README.md

 If you prefer not to use Cloudinary and want to use local file upload, follow these steps:

 1. Open middlewares/upload.js and replace with uploads/Upload.txt
-2. Open controllers/event.js and replace with uploads/event.txt
+2. Open controllers/event.js and replace createEvent, editEvent with uploads/event.txt

 ## Prisma